Discus Fish Aquarium-Getting Started

 Plants

-Discus fish do not like having their habitat intruded on, so when choosing live plants, stick with varieties that are easy to maintain so that your Discus won’t become agitated with you tending the plants.
+Discus fish do not like having their habitat intruded on, so when choosing live plants, stick with varieties that are easy to maintain so that your Discus won’t become agitated with your tending to the plants.
 Amazon Swords, Java Ferns and similar plants that require little tending are good choices for your Discus aquarium.
-Also, in order for your Discus fish to really stand out in your aquarium, choose taller, narrower plants that will contrast to their round body shapes and offer them good hiding spots.
+Also, in order for your Discus to really stand out in your aquarium, choose taller, narrower plants that will contrast to their round body shapes and offer them good hiding spots.

 Learn more; How To Set Up a Discus Fish Tank